 \subsection{X-ray surface brightness profiles}

-We present the surface brightness profiles of the Centaurus cluster out to $2R_{200}$ in the $0.2-2.3~\mathrm{keV}$ and $1.0-2.3~\mathrm{keV}$ band in the left and right panels of Fig.~\ref{fig:SBprofiles}, respectively.
+We present the PIB-subtracted surface brightness profiles of the Centaurus cluster out to $2R_{200}$ in the $1.0-2.3~\mathrm{keV}$ band in Fig.~\ref{fig:SBprofiles_hi}, and in the $0.2-2.3~\mathrm{keV}$ band in Fig.~\ref{fig:SBprofiles}.
 In each plot, the full azimuthal (annuli) surface brightness values with the $1\sigma$ statistical error are shown as the grey-shaded area.
-The green, blue, orange, and red data points belong to the western, southern, eastern, and northern sectors, respectively.The configuration of these sectors is shown in Fig.~\ref{fig:conf}.
+The green, blue, orange, and red data points belong to the western, southern, eastern, and northern sectors, respectively.
+The configuration of these sectors is shown in Fig.~\ref{fig:conf}.
 We mark the position of Cen 45, which is located about $15'$ eastward of the center, with a purple vertical line.
 The CXB level ($\mathrm{SB}_\mathrm{CXB}$) is shown as magenta horizontal-dashed lines and its standard deviation ($\sigma_\mathrm{CXB}$; see Sect.~\ref{sec:erobubble}) is as magenta shaded area.
+The PIB profiles, calculated from the full azimuthal configuration, are represented by the cyan dashed lines in all of the plots.
+We also estimated the surface brightness of box 1 (see Sect.~\ref{sec:erobubble} and Fig.~\ref{fig:conf}) as an approximate of the maximum level of the eROSITA Bubble emission in the field.
+The eROSITA Bubble levels in the two energy bands are displayed as the green shaded area.
+In the $1.0-2.3~\mathrm{keV}$ band, the eROSITA Bubble level roughly coincides with the CXB level, signifying there is little to no contribution from this additional foreground emission in this energy band.
 Using the full azimuthal surface brightness profile calculated in $0.2-2.3~\mathrm{keV}$ band, we also constructed a spherical surface brightness image out to $2R_{200}$, which was subtracted from the fully corrected image in the corresponding band to yield a residual image.
 The Gaussian-smoothed ($\sigma=25~\mathrm{pixels}$) residual image is displayed in Fig.~\ref{fig:residual}.